aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ```

-### 2/ Drop some synthetic test data into the CarbonLake Landing Zone S3 Bucket
+### 2/ Drop some synthetic test data into the CarbonLake landing zone S3 Bucket

 Time to test some data out and see if everything is working.
 This section assumes basic prerequisite knowledge of how to manually upload an object to S3 with the AWS console.
 For more on this please review [how to upload an object to S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).